 We strive to provide members with a balanced mix each week of salad greens, root vegetables, fruit vegetables, cooking greens, herbs, and unique/fun vegetables, but the beginning of the season tends to be heavier on salad vegetables and leafy greens, while the summer weeks and fall shares have more fruiting veggies and root crops.
 Some staples we try to have most weeks (like lettuce) or every other week (like carrots or potatoes), while other crops just make one or two appearances each season.
 We also have a whole page on the website where you can check out pictures of what past shares looked like and read some newsletters to get a feel of the seasonal flow!

 + Small versus Regular shares—what’s the difference?

-Large shares are 8 to 12 types of veggies a week and ran $594 (2018 season).
-Small shares are 4 to 7 types of veggies a week and run $396 (2018 season).
+Large shares are 8 to 11 types of veggies a week and ran $615, or $34 a week (2019 season).
+Small shares are 5 or 6 types of veggies a week and run $23 a week or $415 (2019 season).
 Small shares will generally have the same size bunches/bags of crops as the large shares, but will have fewer types of vegetables in them, so there will be things that you might not get every week.
 For example, the regular shares might get carrots for 8 weeks of the season, while the small shares receive the same size bunch of carrots, but instead for 4 weeks in the season.
 Alternately, with some crops that are more easily dividable like lettuce, large shares might get 2 heads one week while small shares get 1 head.
-Both sizes have access to the U-Pick garden.
+Both sizes have access to the members only U-Pick garden.

 + Will I know in advance what’s in my share?